 - The SM ensures the Product Owner knows how to arrange the Product Backlog to maximize value.
 Maximizing product value is the responsibility of the product owner.
 However, a Scrum Master can help by ensuring the usage of the right techniques.
 One popular method for prioritization is MoSCoW (Must Have, Should Have, Could Have, Will Not Have).
 As the name suggests, the key focus should always be to arrange the backlog in such a way that "Must have" is given more priority than others.

-- Understanding and practicing agility – This means that the Scrum Master should understand Agile is just in time development with lean requirement analysis.
-The SM should not be asking product owner for extensive documentation of requirements (which is more like a waterfall).
+- Understanding and practicing agility - This means that the Scrum Master should understand Agile is just in time development with lean requirement analysis.
+The SM should not be asking the product owner for extensive documentation of requirements (which is more like a waterfall).

-- Facilitating Scrum events – The Scrum Master promotes Events (more on that in subsequent tutorials).
-These events, like Sprint Planning, helps the Product owner to work with the development team to refine sprint backlog.
+- Facilitating Scrum events - The Scrum Master promotes Events (more on that in subsequent tutorials).
+These events, like Sprint Planning, helps the Product owner to work with the development team to refine the sprint backlog.

 Service to the development team